 families to set and reach their goals for healthy self-reliance.
 You can learn more about their work here.

-2010-2012 Life Writing Project: The Life Writing Project aims to reconnect us to our original selves, to each other, to the larger universe we inhabit, and to our purpose to serve in some important way.
+2010-2012 Life Writing Project: The Life Writing Project is now at the University of Binghamton.
+It aims to reconnect us to our original selves, to each other, to the larger universe we inhabit, and to our purpose to serve in some important way.
 We enliven these connections in life writing workshops and by training life writing coaches.Myra Sabir (third from the left), founder of the Life Writing Project, is now an assistant professor at Binghamton University.
 She has brought the Life Writing Project with her.
-To learn more, please contact her at firstname.lastname@example.org.
+To learn more, please contact her at email@example.com.

 2011-2012 The Relationship Foundation--is now an independent organization: The Relationship Foundation is an educational initiative on the forefront of a new approach to social and emotional learning (SEL).
 Our goal is to introduce relationship education as an essential component of the learning process.
 Recent studies show that with Social and Emotional Learning students’ behavior improves as well as their academic abilities and test scores.
 You can learn more about their work here.